MobileFirst-Platform-Developer-Center/DevCenter/_posts/2017/2017-02-28-mfp-jsontore-windows-compatibility-fixes.md

   - Srihari Kulkarni
   - Shubha S
 ---

+>>If you are an on-premise 8.0 customer or <a href="https://console.bluemix.net/catalog/services/mobile-foundation">Mobile Foundation Service</a> customer, then read further to know about compatibility issues between cordova-windows and the MobileFirst JSONStore plugin. .

 Lately, we are seeing a few issues with the more recent versions of the Cordova for Windows platform.
 This post is to give you a run down of the issues seen with different versions of cordova-windows and how to overcome them.
 Below is a list of compatibility issues and their solutions.